Marcels-2-Neurons/uasos-project/README.md

    Performing one of these 2 should resolve most of the issues.

-3. When I launch UASOS, after the first Window the execution crashes.
+2. When I launch UASOS, after the first Window the execution crashes.
 The Command Outlet express `[WinError10061]`.
 What I need to do?

    Unfortunately, this error happens when the interpreter tries to launch pyro4 NameServer without success.

    Try to set your interpreter as the one declared within the environment variable `PATH` and reinstall Pyro4.

+3. When I launch UASOS, I rapidly have a crash slightly after the Language selection or when I ask to restart from the ID folder:

+   That may occur during the Navigation Task Window is not fully charged.
+We are sorry for that and we are still working on finding the best solution to avoid this funny behavior.

+   Our suggestion is to wait a little more (about 7 sec) from the opening of all instances before entering any data.

+   Generally, the complete startup of the program takes up to 20 sec before starting entering your data.

 ---
 ## License